Is Telr PCI DSS compliant?

 . - Ensure that in your integration type, you are selecting the correct server (Test or Production) of Telr.

-There are three types of web integrations possible with Telr:
+What are the different web integrations possible with Telr?

 - Customer signed Proof of Delivery: Customer signed copy of proof of delivery.